mob-group/compiler-io-eval/README.md

 #### examples

-In the following directory structure, if the current directory was `/src`:
+In the following directory structure, where `*` denotes the current directory:

     .
-    +-- src
+    +-- src *
     |   +-- reference_parser.py
     +-- examples
     |   +-- a